semiotic-ai/autoagora-agents/README.md

 `nepisodes` and `ntimesteps` are self-explanatory.

-`isa` is a dictionary that specifies the configuration of which ISA to use.
+`distributor` is a dictionary that specifies the configuration of which ISA to use.
-See the `isa` documentation for more details.
+See the `distributor` documentation for more details.

 `entities` is a list of configs for each entity type.
 Each entry in the `entities` list is a dictionary.